 Decision-making process and main principles of remuneration

 The remuneration of the members of the Board of Directors (the “Board”) is confirmed by the Annual General Meeting (the “AGM”).
-The AGM 2019 approved the proposal of the Shareholders’ Nomination Board regarding the remuneration of the Board members.
+The Shareholder´s Nomination Board makes the proposals regarding the remuneration of the Board members to the AGM.
 According to the decision of the AGM 2019, the monthly fee of the Chairman of the Board of Directors is EUR 5 000 (2018: EUR 4 750), the monthly fee of the Vice Chairman is EUR 4 000 (2018: EUR 4 000), the monthly fee of the Chairman of the Audit Committee of the Board is EUR 4 000 in case he/she does not simultaneously act as the Chairman or the Vice Chairman of the Board and the monthly fee of the members of the Board is EUR 3 250 (2018: EUR 3 250).
 Based on the AGM resolution, the monthly remuneration will be paid in cash.
-Board members are not in an employment relationship or service agreement with CapMan (except Eero Heliövaara who has entered into a consultancy agreement with the Company) and they are not given the opportunity to participate in CapMan’s share-based remuneration program, nor does CapMan have a pension plan that they can opt to take part in.
+Board members are not in an employment relationship or service agreement with CapMan (except Eero Heliövaara who has entered into a consultancy agreement with the Company) and they are not given the opportunity to participate in CapMan’s share-based incentive program, nor does CapMan have a pension plan that they can opt to take part in.

 The Chairmen of the Board and Board’s Committees are paid a meeting fee of EUR 800 per meeting (2018: EUR 800) and the members of the Board and Board’s Committees are paid meeting fee of EUR 400 per meeting (2018: EUR 400).
-All of the meeting fees are also paid in cash.
-All members of the Board shall be reimbursed for reasonable travel expenses in accordance with the company´s travel compensation policy.
+The meeting fees are paid in cash.
+All members of the Board shall be reimbursed for reasonable travel expenses in accordance with the Company´s travel compensation policy.

-Remuneration and other financial benefits paid to the directors in 2018 are described in the Remuneration Report below.
+Remuneration and other financial benefits paid to the Board members in 2019 are described in the Remuneration Report below.

 CEO and Management Group

-The Board of Directors of CapMan confirms the overall remuneration principles and elements covering the CEO and Management Group members on an annual basis.
+The Board confirms the overall remuneration principles and elements covering the CEO and Management Group members on an annual basis.
 The Board’s Remuneration Committee, consisting of at least two independent Board members and non-executives, prepares remuneration-related matters for the Board.

 Any adjustments to the CEO’s salary and other compensation can only be made with the Board’s approval.
-The monthly salaries of the Management Group members can be increased on the basis of a proposal by the CEO and subsequent approval by the Chairman of the Board.
+The monthly salaries of the Management Group members may be increased on the basis of a proposal by the CEO and subsequent approval by the Chairman of the Board.
 As of 2020, the CEO remuneration must be in compliance with the Remuneration Policy to be considered in the AGM of 2020.

 Remuneration of the CEO

-The CEO Joakim Frimodig is entitled to remuneration corresponding to a monthly salary of EUR 30,000 and fringe benefits (phone, lunch and sports benefit).
-Additionally, he is entitled to an additional defined contribution-based pension insurance for which the company pays an annual premium of 10% of the participant’s annual salary.
+The CEO Joakim Frimodig is entitled to remuneration corresponding to a monthly salary of EUR 30 000 and fringe benefits (phone, lunch and sports benefit).
+Additionally, he is entitled to an additional defined contribution-based pension insurance for which the Company pays an annual premium of 10% of the participant’s annual salary.
 The CEO’s entitlement to a premium-free policy increases gradually after three years and after six years covers 100% of the cumulative additional pension saving.
 The retirement age of the CEO is 63 years.

-The CEO´s remuneration does not include short-term incentives (STI).
-The long-term incentive scheme (LTI) for the CEO is a share-based program described in section 4.
-In his previous role as a member of the Management Group the CEO has been entitled to CapMan’s stock option program described in section 3.
+The CEO’s remuneration does not include short-term incentives (STI).
+The long-term incentive scheme (LTI) for the CEO is a share-based program described in section 3.

-The CEO has a mutual notice period of six months and he will be entitled to a severance fee of 12 months’ salary, if his employment is terminated by the company.
+The CEO has a mutual notice period of six months and he will be entitled to a severance pay of 12 months’ salary, if his service agreement is terminated by the Company.

 Remuneration of the Management Group members

-When considering the remuneration of the company, the Board has emphasised long-term commitment of the management and decreased the amount of short-term incentives in the remuneration schemes.
+When considering the remuneration of the Company, the Board has emphasized long-term commitment of the management and decreased the amount of short-term incentives in the remuneration schemes.
 The CEO and the CFO are not included in the short-term incentive programs.
-Other Management Group members may be entitled to annual bonuses according to the Remuneration Policy approved by the Board annually.
+Other Management Group members may be entitled to annual bonuses according to the Corporate Remuneration Policy approved by the Board annually.
 Annual bonuses are typically based on both business performance and personal/team performance.
-The maximum bonus potential for Management Group members belonging to this scheme is capped at an amount corresponding to 12 months’ salary and the Board determines annually the earnings level on which the maximum bonus potential can be achieved.

 Stock option programs

-Stock options have been used to commit key individuals/executives to the company and reinforce the alignment of interests of key individuals/executives and CapMan shareholders.
-CapMan has two stock option programs, stock option program 2013 and stock option program 2016.
-However, new stock options are not granted under the option programs as the program has been replaced by a share-based remuneration program described in section 4.
+CapMan has had two stock option programs, stock option program 2013 and stock option program 2016.
+However, new stock options are not granted under the option programs as the program has been replaced by a share-based remuneration program described in section 3.
 The terms and conditions of the programs are available in the Stock options section on CapMan’s website.

 The Remuneration Report forms part of the Remuneration Statement.
-The Remuneration Report includes information on the remuneration and other financial benefits paid to the directors, the CEO, and any other executives of CapMan in 2018.
+The Remuneration Report includes information on the remuneration and other financial benefits paid to the members of the Board, the CEO, and any other executives of CapMan in 2019.

-The following table includes the remuneration and other financial benefits paid to the members of the Board of Directors in 2018.
+The following table includes the remuneration and other financial benefits paid to the members of the Board in 2019.

 |Name||Board fee paid in cash, €||Meeting fees, €|

-*) Elected to the Board in the AMG held on 13 March 2019.
+**) Elected to the Board in the AMG held on 13 March 2019.
 In addition to Board fee, Liitola was paid

 |Nimi||Salary, €||Bonus, €||Total, €||Voluntary pension payment, €|